gaurijoshi1309/Portfolio/README.md

-# Gauri Joshi | Software Testing Engineer & Developer Portfolio
+# Gauri Joshi | Software Testing Engineer Portfolio

 A modern, high-end portfolio website built with React and Vite, showcasing technical expertise in Quality Assurance, Automation, and Development.